bgschiller/bgschiller.github.io/src/content/blog/2024/12/12/constraint-solving-in-spreadsheets.md

 ### Attributes of implicit variables

 Looking back on the consecutive time slots constraint, we cheated a little bit.
-Our rule depends on whether the talk is 50 minutes long, so we just repeated that column next to the talk name to make it easy to refer to.
+Our rule depends on whether the talk is 50 minutes long, so we repeated that column next to the talk name to make it easy to refer to.
 In a larger problem, like the UCSF residency program, we might have enough columns of data to make this unwieldy.
 Here are some of the data associated with each resident from that problem:

 - Class in 2023-24 academic year—either R1, R2, R3, FT (fast track), or Gen (Genetics track)
 - whether or not the resident applied to be chief resident